deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 In case that the order column stores the child index of the XML element, the ``numbered`` attribute should be set to ``true``.
 In this special case, filtering on property names with child indexes will be correctly mapped to SQL WHERE clauses as in the following WFS example request.

-.. topic:: SQL FeatureStore: WFS query with child index
+.. topic:: SQL feature store: WFS query with child index

    .. literalinclude:: xml/sqlfeaturestore_indexquery.xml
       :language: xml